thorlindberg/thesis/dissertation/4-1 background-case.md

 [ Text ]

-As seen in {"ref":"maxMismatchJSON"} an extensible type declaration can declare optional local minimum and maximum value requirements, which are used during conformance validation.
+As seen in figure {"ref":"maxMismatchJSON"} an extensible type declaration can declare optional local minimum and maximum value requirements, which are used during conformance validation.

 @startuml
 @startjson